Bipolaronic high-temperature superconductivity: Introduction

-Here, we challenge this widely held view, and provide a concrete, experimentally relevant model for phonon-mediated bipolaronic high-$T_{\mathrm{c}}$ superconductivity with a $T_{\mathrm{c}}$ that can be significantly higher than previously expected upper bounds, see Figure~\ref{fig:Fig1}.
-While in the strong-coupling regime, polaronic mass enhancement appears to universally grow exponentially in $\lambda$, the important but previously unappreciated issue is the sensitivity of the mass to the underlying Hamiltonian.
-The onset of the exponentially growing heavy mass regime is not universal and depends strongly on the specifics of the coupling.
-The general understanding of polaronic mass enhancement in electron-phonon coupled systems comes from studies of the Holstein model, in which lattice distortions locally modulate the electron's potentially energy and give rise to a mass very rapidly increasing as $\lambda$ is increased~\footnote{The theory of mass enhancement in models with extended-range coupling of electron density to phonons, such as the Fr{\"o}hlich or extended-Holstein models, proved to be controversial.
-Some authors argued that polarons and bipolarons are light in these models in a restricted region of parameter space; this behavior usually relies on a delicate interplay of competing effects for example due to strong coupling in presence of relatively large phonon frequencies~\cite{PachaPolaron,BoncaEH} or the presence of a strong Coulomb repulsion on a frustrating lattice geometry~\cite{Pacha1}.
-However, a recent study found that the region of parameter space corresponding to light-mass polarons is too limited to be relevant in realistic systems~\cite{Chandler}.
-In contrast, bipolarons in our model are considerably light in a substantial part of the physically relevant parameter space.}.
+Here, we challenge the widely held view that bipolaron formation is not favorable for high transition-temperature superconductivity by providing a concrete, experimentally relevant model for phonon-mediated bipolaronic high-$T_{\mathrm{c}}$ superconductivity with a $T_{\mathrm{c}}$ that can be significantly higher than previously established upper bounds, see Fig.~\ref{fig:Fig1}.
+Our work is based on the observation that in the dilute limit bipolarons are in effect interacting bosons, with a transition temperature that depends both on the mass and the density.
+At fixed mass, the transition temperature increases as the density increases---until either the transition temperature becomes of the order of the bipolaron binding energy or the density becomes large enough that the bipolarons significantly overlap, at which point the theory breaks down and, we suspect, the superconducting transition temperature saturates.
+Thus the maximum transition temperature is set by a combination of binding strength, inverse mass and inverse size, with small-size, light-mass, strongly bound bipolarons optimizing the maximum transition temperature.
+In the extreme strong-coupling regime, the size saturates to a value of the order of the lattice constant, while it appears that in all models the polaronic mass enhancement grows exponentially in $\lambda$.
+While these qualitative considerations are generic, the specifics and hence the maximum value of $T_\mathrm{c}$ will depend on the specifics of the underlying microscopic model studied.
+General understanding of this physics has been obtained from studies of the Holstein model, in which lattice distortions couple to the electron density (potential energy), and the focus has been on the bipolaron mass, with the size receiving less attention.
+In these models the mass increases very rapidly as $\lambda$ is increased.
+Fr{\"o}hlich or extended-Holstein models in which the coupling to the electron density is longer ranged have also been studied; light masses have been found in circumstances involving an interplay of competing forces~\cite{PachaPolaron,BoncaEH,Pacha1}, but recent studies indicate that this light mass occurs in a very limited region of parameter space to be relevant in realistic systems~\cite{Chandler}.
 However, alternative forms of electron-phonon coupling are also important.
 In particular, any material with a unit cell consisting of more than a single atom will experience distortions of its atomic bonds that locally modulate the electronic hopping, as in the Peierls~\cite{BarisicPeierls1} or Su-Schrieffer-Heeger (SSH) models~\cite{su1979solitons}.
-Previous work noted important differences in polaron formation between density (or potential energy) and bond (or kinetic energy) coupled models~\cite{Capone1,Capone2,marchand2010sharp}.
-Recent work~\cite{SousBipolaron} points out that bipolarons in bond-coupled models can be significantly lighter than those in conventional (Holstein) models.
-This previous analysis, however, did not address superconductivity explicitly, and was limited to the one-dimensional case and constrained to the regime $t \sim \Omega$ ($t$ is the amplitude of the electronic hopping) leaving the possibility that mass enhancement would become more severe in higher dimensions in the adiabatic limit $t \gg \Omega$ relevant to most materials, thus destroying any hope of phonon-induced high-$T_\mathrm{c}$ behavior.
+Models of this type exhibit significant differences in polaron formation relative to Holstein-type models~\cite{Capone1,Capone2,marchand2010sharp,ChaoPeierlsPolaron,CarbonePeierlsPolaron,SousBipolaron} including, importantly, lighter polarons~\cite{marchand2010sharp,ChaoPeierlsPolaron,CarbonePeierlsPolaron} and, as shown in Ref.~\cite{SousBipolaron}, lighter bipolarons.
+This previous analysis of bipolarons~\cite{SousBipolaron}, however, did not address superconductivity explicitly, did not examine the bipolaron size systematically and was limited to the one-dimensional case and constrained to the regime $t \sim \Omega$ ($t$ is the amplitude of the electronic hopping) leaving the possibility that mass enhancement would become more severe in higher dimensions in the adiabatic limit $t \gg \Omega$ relevant to most materials, thus destroying any hope of phonon-induced high-$T_\mathrm{c}$ behavior.